Humboldt squid: Nomenclature

+Common name

 This species is most often known as jumbo squid in English, but has also been called jumbo flying squid or Humboldt squid, with the last name most popular in naturalist sources.
 The name Humboldt refers to the Humboldt Current, off the southwestern coast of South America, where it was first collected.
 A general name for this species in Spanish in Latin America is calamar gigante.
 Local names for it are jibia in Chile or pota in Peru.
 They notably rapidly flash red and white when captured, earning them the nickname diablo rojo (meaning 'red devil') among local fishermen in Baja California, Mexico.

+Taxonomy

+The existence of this creature was first reported to the scientific world by the Chilean priest and polymath Juan Ignacio Molina in 1782, who called it Sepia tunicata, Sepia being the type genus of cuttlefish.
+It was subsequently formally described as a species new to science by the French naturalist Alcide d'Orbigny, who named it Ommastrephes gigas in 1835, but an illustration was labeled Loligo gigas.
+Another French naturalist, Claude Gay, obtained some specimens from Chile and sent them to the Muséum national d'Histoire naturelle in Paris, where it was determined that the species did not belong in the genus Loligo either.
+In 1857 the Danish zoologist Japetus Steenstrup proposed the new genus Dosidicus to house the species, where it remains.
+The German zoologist George Pfeffer synonymized D. eschrichtii with D. gigas in 1912.